 If your issue isn't resolved after directly speaking with the person or consulting with campus resources, including the Senior Coordinator for Care and Conduct, you can submit the INTO OSU Formal Student Complaint.

-If you want to learn more about campus resources, contact the Senior Coordinator for Care and Conduct.
+If you want to learn more about campus resources, contact the Care Coordinator.
 She will connect you to appropriate campus resources.